-Note 15.
+Note 16.
 Related Party Transactions

-The Company is majority owned by two sponsors and its former majority stockholders.
-The Company had consulting agreements with three of its individual owners that ended after the sale of stock in April 2012.
-Consulting fees paid totaled \$563, \$450, and \$450, for the years ended December 31, 2012, 2011, and, 2010, respectively.
-Following is a summary of transactions during the years ended December 31, 2012, 2011, and 2010 with the sponsors and the individual owners who retain an interest in the Company.
+Prior to the initial public offering in March 2012, the Company was majority owned by two sponsors and its former founding stockholders.
+The Company had consulting agreements with three of its individual owners that ended after the closing of the Company s initial public offering in April 2012.
+Following is a summary of transactions during the years ended December 31, 2012 and 2011 with the sponsors and the individual owners who retain an interest in the Company.